aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/autofitteroptions/_index.md

 ```

-Gets or sets default edit language.
+default edit language.
 It may display/render different layouts for text paragraph when different edit languages is set.
 Default is DefaultEditLanguage.AUTO.

 **Returns:**
 int